citrix/workspace-linux-oem-guide/docs/customize.md

 **Important**: This monitoring feature is designed for OEM's in-house testing not for administrator's use in customer deployments

-1. On the user device, browse to the Receiver installation location by typing cd
+1. On the user device, browse to the Workspace app installation location by typing cd
 /opt/Citrix/ICAClient where /opt/Citrix/ICAClient is the installation location.
 2. Run the following command:  `wfica –rm <options> <ICA file>.ica`